F0lak/dm_open_ref/ref/proc/findlasttext.md

 If the
 start or end position is negative, the position is counted backwards from the end of the string.
-E.g., findlasttext(\"Banana\", \"na\", -3) starts three characters from the end and will skip over the last \"na\".
+E.g., findlasttext("Banana", "na", -3) starts three characters from the end and will skip over the last "na".

 Note: Unlike findtext(), a regular expression may NOT be used